 What are some of the advantages and disadvantages of SocialPilot?

-One of SocialPilot’s best features is its Social Inbox that lets you manage and respond to all your Facebook, Instagram, LinkedIn, and Google Business Profile comments and messages across all accounts and pages.
+One of SocialPilot’s best features is its Social Inbox which lets you manage and respond to all your Facebook, Instagram, LinkedIn, and Google Business Profile comments and messages across all accounts and pages.
 This is especially useful for agencies.
 It is also very easy to understand and use thanks to its clear layout and navigation and offers great analytics.
 One of its major cons is that it does not offer a lot of third-party apps or integrations apart from a very useful Canva integration.